Lx32/NGPrimeClaim/README.md

 ## Contributing

-Feel free to fork this code (and solve the Metal Slug 4 or the King of Fighters 2003 problems).
+Feel free to fork this code or the original bash one (and solve the Metal Slug 4 or the King of Fighters 2003 problems).

 ## License